Bee, wasp, hornet, or yellow jacket sting

 * These symptoms are due to an allergic reaction, and not venom.

-If you have an allergy to bee, wasp, or yellow jacket stings, always carry a bee sting kit and know how to use it.
+If you have an allergy to stings from a bee, wasp, yellow jacket, or similar insect you should always carry an insect sting kit and know how to use it.
 These kits require a prescription.
-They contain a medicine called epinephrine, which you should take right away if you get a bee sting.
+They contain a medicine called epinephrine, which you should take right away if you get a bee, wasp, hornet, or yellow jacket sting.

 Call poison control or a hospital emergency room if the person who is stung has an allergy to the insect or was stung inside the mouth or throat.
 People with severe reactions may need to go to the hospital.